 Life Insurance Policy

-Legacy gifts have a tremendous impact when made in support of the priesthood.
-Those who choose to make a deferred gift or bequest join the seminary's founders, James J. and Mary Hill, who with the vision of Archbishop John Ireland, established the seminary in 1894.
-Legacy gifts ensure The Saint Paul Seminary remains one of the finest institutions of its kind for generations to come.
+Those who choose to make a deferred gift or bequest join The Hill Society, named for the seminary's founders, James J. and Mary Hill, who with the vision of Archbishop John Ireland, established the seminary in 1894.
+Legacy gifts ensure The Saint Paul Seminary remains one of the finest institutions of its kind.

 Legacy gifts may be utilized to create a perpetual memorial for loved ones by establishing a named endowed fund.
 Designated funds are created from large gifts that provide a perpetual source of support for the seminary's mission.